spacemossman/CS30-major-project/proposal.md

 - a cutscne at the beginning of the game
   - gives story at the beginning of whats going on
 - a loading/menu screen
-- four rooms to explore with two windows to look through
+- three separte rooms to explore
-- sound and ambiance
 - different descirptions if an object is clicked more than once